Update by user Oct 19, 2016

 Regardless, this has been a horrible customer service experience and I am through with Sears.
 Been a long time customer for appliances, but there are other options.

-NJhomeowner wrote the review because of poor customer service at Sears.
-Reviewer claimed that he or she lost $630 and wants Sears to "either take back the dryer or compensate for time lost. dont make your inability to fullfill delivery dates the customer's problem".
+Preferred solution: Either take back the dryer or compensate for time lost.
+Dont make your inability to fullfill delivery dates the customer's problem. .